-- 5.2 The Firm's approach to remuneration for staff can be summarised as follows: - Philosophy: The Firm's remuneration policies and practices are driven by its desire to reward its staff fairly and competitively, but at the same time create a culture of principled behaviour and actions (particularly with regards to the areas of risk, compliance, control, conduct and ethics).
-As such, the Firm's remuneration policies and practices have been designed so as to contribute to the achievement of the Firm's objectives, but in a way that does not encourage excessive risk-taking or the violation of applicable laws, guidelines, and regulations, and which takes the capital position and economic performance of the Firm over the long term into account. - Linkage between variable remuneration and performance: The total amount of an individual's variable remuneration will always be based on a combination of the assessment of the performance of the individual, the Firm and Viking group globally.
-When assessing individual performance, financial as well as nonfinancial criteria are taken into account. - Main performance objectives: The main performance objective is to reward individuals in relation to their performance and the performance of the Firm and Viking group globally.
-The Firm aligns compensation with the interests of its clients by increasing variable remuneration when performance is strong, and reducing variable remuneration when performance is less strong. - Categories of staff eligible to receive variable remuneration: All staff are eligible to receive variable remuneration. - 5.3 As indicated above, the Firm's objective in using financial incentives with its staff is to contribute to its strategic objectives, but in a sufficiently prudent manner that does not encourage excessive risk-taking or the violation of applicable laws, guidelines, and regulations, and which takes into account the capital position and long term economic performance of the Firm. - 5.4 The below is a summary of the decision-making procedures and governance surrounding the development of the Firm's remuneration policies and practices (which the Firm is required to adopt under SYSC 19G (the "MIFIDPRU Remuneration Code"). - The Management Body has adopted remuneration policies and practices in line with the rules and guidance laid down by the FCA and the MIFIDPRU Remuneration Code and is responsible for the implementation of such policies and practices. - The Management Body annually or upon material change reviews the Firm's policies in accordance with the guidance and rules in SYSC 19G.3. - Due to the application of MIFIDPRU 7.1.4 R, the Firm is not required, and so has not established, a remuneration committee. - For UK staff, the implementation of the remuneration code as regards variable remuneration is undertaken by individual managers, who are primarily responsible for assessing staff performance, and the Group Management
+- 5.2 The Firm's approach to remuneration for staff can be summarised as follows: - Philosophy: The Firm's remuneration policies and practices are designed to ensure that the way the Firm compensates its entire staff does not encourage excessive risk taking; is supportive of sound and effective risk management; and is in line with the Firm's business strategy, objectives, values, and long-term interests.
+They are intended to reward individuals in relation to theirs and the Firm's performance and take into account individual performance over time, Firm and global Viking fund performance, as well as non-financial criteria such as risk management, mentoring, regulatory compliance, and peer reviews.
+The concept of proportionality was considered when determining and documenting the Firm's remuneration policy. - Linkage between variable remuneration and performance: VGIE's remuneration policies reflect the Firm's investment objectives and values by rewarding long-term performance of investments.
+The Firm aligns compensation with investors' objectives by increasing variable remuneration when performance is strong, and reducing variable remuneration when performance is less strong. - Main performance objectives: The main performance objective is to reward individuals in relation to their performance and the performance of the Viking group globally.
+The Firm utilizes competitive market salaries as the fixed component of remuneration.
+The Firm finds that competitive market salaries are sufficient to cover basic living costs.
+The Firm aligns compensation with the interests of its clients by increasing variable remuneration when performance is strong, and reducing variable remuneration when performance is less strong. - Categories of staff eligible to receive variable remuneration: All staff are eligible to receive variable remuneration. - 5.3 As indicated above, the Firm's objective in using financial incentives with its staff is to contribute to its strategic objectives, but in a sufficiently prudent manner that does not encourage excessive risk-taking or the violation of applicable laws, guidelines, and regulations, and which takes into account the economic performance of the Firm. - The below is a summary of the decision-making procedures and governance surrounding the development of the Firm's remuneration policies and practices (which the Firm is required to adopt under SYSC 19G (the "MIFIDPRU Remuneration Code"). - The Management Body has adopted remuneration policies and practices in line with the rules and guidance laid down by the FCA and the MIFIDPRU Remuneration Code and is responsible for the implementation of such policies and practices. - The Management Body annually or upon material change reviews the Firm's policies in accordance with the guidance and rules in SYSC 19G.3. - Due to the application of MIFIDPRU 7.1.4 R, the Firm is not required, and so has not established, a remuneration committee.

+• For UK staff, the implementation of remuneration is undertaken by individual managers, supported by a Group Compensation Team as well as the Group Operations Leadership Group and Executive Committee.